pingel-org/axle/axle-docs/src/main/tut/Architecture.md

 The biggest downside is the introduction of additional type parameters in typeclasses like `Functor`.

+### Matrix dimensions

+Dependent types are needed to encode the size of matrices.
+You can see the need for them in the multiplicative and additive monoids for matrices (eg jblas).

-Please get in touch if you'd like to discuss alternative approaches.
+Please get in touch if you'd like to discuss these or other questions.